-The COVID-19 pandemic dictatorship under Duterte has been so evident and unmistakable despite its imposition under the cloak of health measures to prevent the spread of coronavirus disease.
+The COVID-19 pandemic dictatorship under Duterte has become so evident and unmistakable despite its urgency of imposition under the cloak of health measures to prevent the spread of a coronavirus disease.

-Yet, nobody from the ranks of #neveragain, #neverforget did we all hear them yet shouting at the top of their lungs.
+Despite the present and clear danger of the COVID-19 pandemic protocols these have to give impact on the basic human rights on the right of individuals’ autonomy, nobody from the ranks of #neveragain, #neverforget martial law did we all hear them yet shouting at the top of their lungs.

-Nobody from the Philippine legislators did we all hear them yet constantly reminding the Duterte government of the so-called “individual’s right to self-determine” despite the pandemic.
+Nobody from the Philippine legislators did we all hear them yet constantly reminds the Duterte government of the so-called “individual’s right to self-determine” despite this pandemic.

-Nobody from the human rights advocates did we all see them yet staging demonstrations to pressure the government and the private employers against enforced vaccinations as a despicable affront to human rights.
+Nobody from the human rights advocates did we all see them yet initiates demonstrations to pressure the government and private employers against enforced vaccinations as a despicable affront to human rights.

-Instead, an early electioneering mardi gras spoils the air of urgency to address some Duterte government’s responses to the COVID-19 pandemic that positively will harm fundamental human rights.
+Instead, an early electioneering mardi gras spoils the air of urgency to address some Duterte government’s responses to the COVID-19 pandemic that would positively harm the fundamentals of human rights.

-What we all have seen and heard was resounding silent collaborative efforts (a euphemism for conspiracy) of all those we perceived staunch advocates of human rights.
-Those vocal critics against the Marcos dictatorship were also too acrimoniously in trying hard to despicably indulge the dark history of Philippine martial law, despite senescence of its resonance, have been seen too silent, too apathetic to notice an interplay between dictatorship during this COVID-19 pandemic and the individual’s fundamental human rights.
+What we all have seen and heard was resounding silent collaborative efforts (a euphemism for conspiracy) of all those we perceived as staunch advocates of human rights.
+Those vocal critics against the Marcos dictatorship were also too acrimoniously in trying hard to despicably indulge the dark history of Philippine martial law—despite the senescence of its resonance—have been seen as too silent, too apathetic to notice an interplay between this COVID-19 pandemic dictatorship and respect for individuals’ fundamental human rights.

 From the mandatory wearing of face masks and face shields to social distancing, travel protocols, and other oddities, the Duterte government appears as if one of the Three Stooges in a Despicable Minion Game of the World Health Organization (WHO) mandate.